Learn About the Labor Force Participation Rate in Tucson, Arizona MSA

 How is it measured?

 The labor force participation rate is calculated by dividing the total number of people in the labor force by the total population.
 The labor force includes both the employed and the unemployed who are actively seeking work.
 Data for 2009, 2018, and 2023 are from the American Community Survey (ACS) five-year estimates from the U.S. Census Bureau, while data for the year 2000 are from the U.S. Census 2000 SF3 sample.
 The ACS is a nationwide rolling sample survey that produces one-year and five-year estimates on demographic, social, housing, and economic measures.
-Note that the ACS five-year estimates are produced over a five-year time period and can only be compared to non-overlapping five-year estimates (for example 2005-2009 and 2010-2014).
+Note that the ACS five-year estimates are produced over a five-year period and can only be compared to non-overlapping five-year estimates (for example, 2005-2009 and 2010-2014).